There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Many have also learned German, French, or Spanish at school, but skill levels may vary.

 Dogs, cats, and ferrets from all EU countries must have pet passports and ID marking.
-Unless from Sweden, the animal also needs valid anti-rabies vaccination.
+Unless from Sweden, the animal also needs a valid anti-rabies vaccination.
 In addition, dogs from most EU countries must be given approved tapeworm treatment minimum 24 and maximum 120 hours before arrival.
-Small rodents, cage birds, and rabbits must have valid import permits issued by the Norwegian Food Safety Authority.
+Small rodents, caged birds, and rabbits must have valid import permits issued by the Norwegian Food Safety Authority.

 Norwegian public holidays are New Year's Day (1 Jan), Labour Day (1 May), Constitution Day (17 May), Christmas Day and Boxing Day (25-26 Dec).
 Movable holidays are Easter, Ascension Day, Whit Sunday, and Whit Monday.